 This material is being provided for information purposes only and is not a complete description, nor is it a recommendation.
 Any opinions are those of PWA and not necessarily those of Raymond James.
 You should discuss any tax or legal matters with the appropriate professional.
 The information contained in this report has been obtained from sources considered to be reliable, but Raymond James does not guarantee that the foregoing material is accurate or complete.

 401(k) plans are long-term retirement savings vehicles.
-Withdrawal of pre-tax contributions and/or earnings will be subject to ordinary income tax and, if taken prior to age 59 1/2, may be subject to a 10% federal tax penalty.
+Withdrawal of pre-tax contributions and/or earnings will be subject to ordinary income tax and, if taken prior to age 59½, may be subject to a 10 percent federal tax penalty.
 Investing involves risk, investors may incur a profit or loss regardless of the strategy or strategies employed.
 Future investment performance cannot be guaranteed.
-Matching contributions from your employer may be subject to a vesting schedule, please review your retirement plan documents or consult with a financial professional for more information.
+Matching contributions from an employer may be subject to a vesting schedule.
+Please review your retirement plan documents or consult with a financial professional for more information.

 To learn more about Provenance Wealth Advisors financial planning services click here or contact us at firstname.lastname@example.org